dsmasrani/StudyBuddyFront/README.md

 # CSC 437
-This will be the repo with all the programming excercises for CSC 437 - Dynamic Web Development
+This will be the repo for all of PE-1.
+The domain of choice is horticulture (gardening), and I have highlighted a bunch of different information architectures for such.

 [Miro Board](https://miro.com/app/board/uXjVN7OedA4=/)